geeofree/geeofree/src/notes/laravel/1-RequestLifeCycle.md

 various application components.

-All the service providers are defined under the `config/app.php` file in the `providers` array of the class.
+All the service providers are defined under the `config/app.php` file in the `providers` array of the returned array map.

 Laravel will iterate over the `providers` list, calling `register` on each of them and then `boot` afterwards.